Ketosis 101: Everything You Need to KnowArticle posted in: Diet & Nutrition

 Is the Keto Diet Right for You?

 There is not one standard ketogenic diet, so requirements vary plan to plan.
-The South Beach Diet keto-friendly meal plan has been designed to keep your net carbs around 40 grams a day during Phase 1.
-In Phase 2, you may increase your net carb allowance to 50 grams a day.
+The South Beach Diet keto-friendly meal plan has been designed to keep your net carbs around 50 grams or less each day.
 While strict keto diets may limit net carbs even further (some requiring as little as 20 grams a day), the South Beach Diet keto-friendly plan aims to apply principles of the ketogenic diet, based on the best available scientific evidence, without being specifically designed to enable people to achieve or maintain nutritional ketosis.
 “The ketogenic dietary pattern is one that is low carb and high in high-quality healthy fats,” says McCormick “The South Beach Diet aligns with this dietary pattern and we do not believe nutritional ketosis needs to be obtained to gain many of the benefits of a ketogenic dietary pattern for weight loss and overall health and wellness.”

 Looking for some good keto friendly diet recipes?
 Check out these 10-Minute Keto Recipes! >